 Cost of Living in Daytona Beach, Florida

-For a city of its caliber, Daytona Beach real estate can be surprisingly affordable.
+For a city of its caliber, the Daytona Beach cost of living is relatively affordable.
 The town's quality of life is pretty excellent, and the cost of living is 6–7% lower than the national average.
 Housing expenses are affordable, too, at 38% lower than the Florida average.

 About 42% of Daytona Beach residents are homeowners, and the median price of a home is generally around $190–$290K.
 Single-family, three-bedroom houses and condos make up most of the town's residential architecture, including Daytona Beach's iconic oceanfront condos, followed by apartment complexes, small apartment buildings, and townhomes.
 Many of the homes were built in the 90s, but new architecture is consistently on the rise.

 Renting is, however, quite common, making up around 58% of the resident population.
 A single-bedroom apartment will see renters pay just over $800 monthly on average, which is more affordable than a similarly sized rental apartment elsewhere in Florida.
 Two-bedroom apartment rents are higher at almost $1,000 per month but much lower than the national and state averages.
 If you need a little bit of extra space, you can rent a self-storage unit in Daytona Beach – there are about 14 facilities in the area to choose from.

 Utilities and groceries are 8% and 3% lower than the national average, respectively.
 Healthcare is 4% more affordable, and a dentist visit may cost residents just over $90 on average.